 What does it mean to belong in a classroom, in a discipline, in a university?

 If this seems like a silly question, likely that’s because you’ve always felt comfortable in a college environment.
-When you belong somewhere you don’t notice that you belong: you simply exist with little anxiety or self-consciousness and are not plagued by doubts as to whether the University is a place you could succeed, or where you should want to succeed.
+When you belong somewhere you don’t notice that you belong: you simply exist with little anxiety or self-consciousness and are not plagued by doubts as to whether the University is a place where you could succeed, or where you should want to succeed.

 However, many students who come to Montclair do not feel like they belong.
 In the Fall 2021 “Educate Your Educators” survey, only 28% of responding undergraduates reported that they agreed or strongly agreed that “most students feel a sense of belonging” at Montclair, down from 41% in 2019.
 More recently, the University’s Noel Levitz survey from Spring 2022 showed improvement: 37% of undergraduates report that they agreed or strongly agreed that “most students feel a sense of belonging.”